Child Safety/Unattended Child Policy

 - During story times or while attending other library programs, pre-school children must have the responsible parent or caregiver present in the same room.

-- Other children under the age of 10 must have the parent or responsible caregiver remain in the building during library sponsored programs, and must pick up the child when the program ends.
+- Other children under the age of 10 must have the parent or responsible caregiver remain on the same floor during library sponsored programs, and must pick up the child when the program ends.

 - Rules regarding disruptive behavior in the Library’s Patron Behavior Policy apply to children as well.
 If a child is disruptive, the child may be asked to leave the library.
 The parent or responsible caregiver may be contacted.